 Constructing the Bound for Balanced Accuracy

 With the above definitions in hand, we can now bound the balanced accuracy of our classifier based on its performance on a test set.
-Let SS be the test set, and let
+Let be the test set, and let

 From these quantities, we can find lower and upper bounds for the positive and negative accuracies based on the binomial CDF.